cunnie/cunnie.github.io/content/post/freebsd_kernel.md

 #### Intel to the Rescue!

-Nine days ago Intel patched their `ixgbe` driver to include the NBASE-T speeds, but that patch will take a while to work its way to the stable release that we're using, and we don't want to wait.
+Nine days ago Intel patched their `ixgbe` driver to include the NBASE-T speeds, but with a caveat: they're not enabled by default. but that patch will take a while to work its way to the stable release that we're using, and we don't want to wait.
 So what to do?
 We're gonna build a custom kernel with the updated driver.